Special Collection

 InLab Processing

-Send to Molecular Genetics Lab with all submitted paperwork.
+Send to the Institute for Genomic Medicine (IGM) Lab with all submitted paperwork.
 For Non-EPIC lab orders, lab staff to order GENSP in Sunquest.

 Stability